godotengine/godot-docs/tutorials/2d/using_tilemaps.rst

    Rendering > Quality > 2d > Use Pixel Snap`` to true, you can also search for ``Pixel Snap``).
 -  Viewport Scaling can often help with shrinking the map (see the :ref:`doc_viewports` tutorial).
 Simply adding a camera, setting it to ``Current`` and playing around with it's ``Zoom`` may be a good starting point.
 -  You can use a single, separate image for each tile.
-This will remove all artifacts, but can be more cumbersome to implement and is less optimized.
+This will remove all artifacts but can be more cumbersome to implement and is less optimized.